random-guys/jSend/README.md

 #### JSend

-Throughout all GoMoney services, we implement [the JSend specification](https://github.com/omniti-labs/jsend) for serving API responses.
-More detail can be found on the _omniti-labs/jsend_ github repo.
-But in a nutshell, this middleware attaches a JSend object to each request with `success`, `fail`, and `error` methods that can then be invoked later on.
+All GoMoney services implement [the JSend specification](https://github.com/omniti-labs/jsend) for serving API responses.
+In a nutshell, this middleware attaches a JSend object to each request with `success`, `fail`, and `error` methods that can then be invoked later on.
 This means our responses usually follow the same general formats.

 _Successes_